Royal Raven Card

 How Your Rating is Calculated

-• ELO Rating (70%): A skill-based rating that adjusts after each game based on the relative strength of your team versus the opposing team.
-Beating stronger opponents earns more points, while losing to weaker opponents costs more.
+• ELO: A skill-based rating that adjusts after each game based on the relative strength of your team versus the opposing team.
+Beating stronger opponents earns more ELO, while losing to weaker opponents costs more.
+Because Royal Raven is a team card game with inherent luck, the ELO system uses a wider divisor than standard chess ELO, so rating gaps carry less predictive weight and upsets are treated more fairly.

 Ranking Tiers